Contact us on 020 8226 0034 today to arrange your consultation.

 • Strengthening pelvic floor muscles

-• Strengthen abdominals to improve stability and overall function
+• Strengthening abdominals to improve stability and overall function

 Recommended types of exercise